 This is because Prince William and Prince Harry have a higher rank than the princesses Anne, Eugenie, and Beatrice — they have precedence, and this higher rank is reflected on their wives, so they are then moved ahead.

-But as with any rule, there are always exceptions and in this case, it’s about Camilla, Duchess of Cornwall.
+But as with any rule, there are always exceptions; in this case, it’s about Camilla, Duchess of Cornwall.
 As the wife of the immediate heir to the throne, Camilla, is of a higher status than Kate, Meghan, or her royal nieces, regardless of whether Prince Charles is in the room.

 Despite this, even Camilla’s position in the royal family is still partially dependent on her husband’s physical presence, as she technically ranks below the Queen’s cousin, Princess Alexandra, when the Prince of Wales is not present.